mach-composer/mach-composer-cli/docs/src/gettingstarted.md

 ```

 !!! tip "Using Docker image"
-    You can invoke MACH by running the Docker image:
+    You can invoke MACH by running the Docker image:<br>
     `$ docker run --rm --volume $(pwd):/code docker.pkg.github.com/labd/mach-composer/mach plan`

     You do need to provide the docker container with the necessary environment variables to be able to authenticate with the cloud provider.
 More info on that in the [deployment section](./deployment/config.md)